HuQiaCHN/HIS-GCN/README.md

 python -m HIS.curvature_exp
 ```

-Please note that the curvature experiment only supports running on Linux
+Please note that the curvature experiment only supports running on Linux.

 Output (ego-facebook):